domRiddle/ASF/FAQ.md

 ASF as a program doesn't have any hard upper limit of bot instances, so you can run as much as you have memory on your machine, however, you're still being limited by the Steam network and other Steam services.
 Currently you can run up to **100 bots** with a single IP and a single ASF instance.
 It's possible to run more bots with more IPs and more ASF instances, by working around IP limitations.
 Keep in mind that if you're using that big amount of bots, you should control their number yourself, such as making sure that all of them in fact are logging in and working at the same time.
 ASF was not tweaked for that huge number of bots, and the general rule applies that **the more bots you have, the more issues you'll encounter**.
 Also notice that the limit above in general depends on many internal factors, it's approximation rather than a strict limit - you will most likely be able to run more/less bots than specified above.

 ASF team suggests running (and **owning**) up to **10 bots in total**, anything above is not supported and done at your own risk, against our suggestion made here.
 This recommendation is based on internal Valve guidelines, as well as our own suggestions.
-Whether you're going to comply with them or not is your call, ASF as a tool will not go against your own will, even if you end up with your Steam accounts being suspended for that.
-Officially we recommend **up to 10 bots**, but unofficially ASF doesn't have any artificial hard upper limit.
+Whether you're going to comply with them or not is your call, ASF as a tool will not go against your own will, even if you end up with your Steam accounts being suspended for doing so.

 ---